 In response to a request to document national best practices, CAR had conducted electronic searches of ongoing connected vehicle and connected vehicle-related activities outside Michigan, phone interviews with connected vehicle experts outside Michigan, and met personally with informants through attendance at the January 2008 meeting of the Transportation Research Board and a brief trip to the Bay Area in California, where much of the U.S. activity outside Michigan is concentrated.
 These efforts resulted in contacts with numerous organizations (Wallace and Sathe Brugeman 2008).
-In 2011, CAR conducted an update to the previous study (Wallace et al. 2011).
+In 2011 and 2012, CAR conducted updates to the previous study (Wallace et al. 2011 and Wallace et al. 2012).
 Additional programs in the United States were described and broader documentation of international best practices was undertaken.

 To investigate and analyze the extent of connected vehicle technology assets, deployments, research projects, and the like internationally and achieve a better understanding of what testing and deployment is currently occurring, CAR created a database of projects and papers related to connected vehicles.
-This database, included details on the organizations conducting research, type of technology used, nature of the work, applications, and descriptions of work.
+This database included details on the organizations conducting research, the type of technology used, the nature of the work, applications, and descriptions of work.